-I suppose it makes sense then, that my depression has also been a place where I have drawn near to — rather than been separated from — my God.
-And it explains why I would feel so defensive when told by another Christian that my depression is a sin or a sign that I am far from Him.
+I suppose it makes sense then that my depression has also been a place where I have drawn near to — rather than run away from — my God.
+And it explains why I would feel so defensive when told by another Christian that my depression is a sin or a sign that I am far from him.
 Science tells us that while depression certainly has emotional components and all kinds of triggers,.

-It’s important to remember when you’re depressed that you have purpose.
-That you are capable of good.
-That there is hope.
-That it’s not your fault.
-That you are not your mistakes or regrets.
+It’s important to remember your purpose in life when you’re depressed — that you are capable of good; that there is hope; that it’s not your fault; that you are not your mistakes or regrets.
 That your life is worth living and that the world is better off with you in it.
 But it is admittedly a challenge to remember those things all the time.

-It’s especially a challenge for me because, honestly, I’m attracted to darkness.
-To the nighttime, to troubled and mysterious people, to sad songs and elegies.
-So even though there is an undeniable desire in me for the holy, for the light that I have found in Christ — sometimes it’s difficult to choose it.
-I’m not a dualist, but I know that within me, there rages a war between the dark and the light.
-And I know that the winning side will be the one I give permission.
+It’s especially a challenge for me because, honestly, I’m attracted to darkness — to the nighttime, to troubled and mysterious people, to sad songs and elegies.
+So even though there is an undeniable desire in me for the holy, for the light that I have found in Christ, sometimes, it’s difficult to choose it.
+I’m not a dualist, but I know that within me, there rages a war between darkness and light.
+And I know that the winning side will be the one I focus on.
 Some days, I can confidently call on the name of Jesus as my conqueror; some days, I can barely get out of bed and the battle just goes on.

 A few years ago, a friend shared a verse that was on her heart for me.
-It is a promise of strength, that in Christ we can overcome any fear, anguish, pain, fatigue, anger, sorrow, or apathy that wants to take us over:
+It is a promise that in Christ we have the strength to overcome any fear, anguish, pain, fatigue, anger, sorrow, or apathy that threatens to take us over:

 He gives power to the faint,

 Even youths will faint and be weary,

 but those who wait for the Lord shall renew their strength,